perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 _Description_

-This script creates a column 'type' within the OSM building data with three possible values (# 0 : Null ; 1: residential or mixed-use ; 2: non-residential).
-Values are filled using the OSM attributes 'building_type' : apartments', 'barracks', 'house', 'residential', 'bungalow', 'cabin', 'detached', 'dormitory', 'farm', 'static_caravan', 'semidetached_house' & 'stilt_house' are considered as residential or mixed-use buildings.
-The classification is refined by attributing 0 values to Null values based on the spatial relationships with non-populated OSM land use areas.
-Final score of classified buildings vs buldings with Null values are printed and mapped.
-This script then estimated the
+This script creates a 'type' column within the OSM building data with three possible values (0: Null, 1: residential or mixed-use, 2: non-residential).
+The initial classification is based on the 'building' attribute in OSM, where buildings such as 'apartments', 'barracks', 'house', 'residential', 'bungalow', 'cabin', 'detached', 'dormitory', 'farm', 'static_caravan', 'semidetached_house', and 'stilt_house' are classified as residential or mixed-use (1).

+Next, the classification is refined through a spatial join with non-populated OSM land use areas.
+Buildings within non-populated areas are assigned as non-residential (2) if their 'type' is initially Null (0).
+The final classification statistics of buildings (classified vs Null) are printed and mapped.

-Null values using the morphometric indicators calculated in PPCA STEP 1 using a Decision Tree Classifier.
-It splits the dataset into training and testing subsets based on a specified training ratio.
-It then trains the classifier using the training set and evaluates its accuracy on the test set. the trained model is used to predict the Null values for 'type'.
-Within the output, a new variable 'type_filled' is created with two modalities (1 : residential or mixed-use ; 2 : non-residential). 'type_filled' takes the value of the OSM 'type' variable for non
+The script then estimates the remaining Null values for 'type' using a Decision Tree Classifier, trained on the morphometric indicators calculated in PPCA STEP 1 (e.g., area, perimeter, elongation, convexity).
+The data is split into training and testing subsets based on a specified training ratio, and the classifier's accuracy is evaluated on the test set.
+The trained model is then used to predict the Null 'type' values.

-Null values, and the model prediction for Null values.
-The script also visualizes the decision tree, maps the results and examines how the classifier's accuracy varies with different proportions of training data, plotting the accuracy as a function of the training data size.
+The output includes a new variable 'type_filled', where non-null values from the original 'type' column are retained, and predicted values from the model are used to fill the previously Null entries.
+The script also visualizes the decision tree, maps the results, and explores how the classifier's accuracy varies with different training data sizes, plotting accuracy as a function of training size.

 _Requirements_
 - The PPCA environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/Environment%20settings.txt)